Our Child Custody Lawyers Are Near You and Ready to Help

 Child Custody Laws in Pennsylvania

 Judges are required to rule on child custody issues according to the best interests of the children involved.
-Their ruling is based on considering the factors PA law deems most critical:
+Their ruling is based on considering the factors custody laws in PA deem most critical:

 - Which party is more likely to encourage and permit frequent, and continued, contact between the child and another party?